 Also in the town of Biscoitos is a family-run wine cellar and museum that has been open since the early 90s.
 We enjoyed a quick guided walk around the grounds learning about the history of viticulture in this wind-swept and rock-strewn region.
 One of many interesting things that we learned during our visit is that the vines grow from the rich porous lava rock, as opposed to growing in fertile soil.
 Inside the museum is an interesting collection of decades-old wine-making tools.
 The brief, yet informative tour ends with a delicious sampling of locally produced wines, all of which are reasonably priced if you’re looking to take home a memento from your visit!

-Best Views in Terceira
+Best Views on Terceira Azores

 As mentioned before, most of the things to do in Terceira simply involve taking in the breathtaking views around the island, and in most cases it requires getting above sea level for the most spectacular panoramas!